brother-wp/brother-wp-documentation/README.md

-# brother-wp-documentation
+# Brother WP Documentation

-Brother Word Processor Documentation
+This repo exists to document the physical attributes of the Brother Word Processors (WP).